Charity Choices

 Why should I support your work?

-You can help impact communities all around the world to acquire the life-changing gift of God’s Word.
+But right now more than 1,000 languages still need Bible translation work to begin.
+You can impact communities all around the world by helping to provide access to the life-changing gift of God’s Word.

 Why does your charity exist?